-All across China, Asiatic black bears, known as "Moon Bears" because of the beautiful golden crescent on their chest, are imprisoned for more than 20 years in tiny metal cages no bigger than their bodies.
-The bears live a life of torture and die a slow agonizing death because of the market for the bile from their gall bladders, which is used in traditional medicine.
+Asiatic black bears, known as “moon bears” because of the beautiful golden crescent on their chest, have long been the victims of the Asian trade in bear bile and body parts, which are used in traditional medicine.
+On bile farms, bears are imprisoned in tiny metal cages no bigger than their bodies, where they die a slow, agonizing death as the bile from their gall bladders is extracted.

 In the Field N. America

 Hornbill Nest Project

 In the Field Global